snapshot-labs/snapshot-docs/space-handbook/voting-threshold.md

 This allows you to poll your community without referencing the number of tokens or NFTs they hold, **each address will have 1VP**.
 {% endhint %}

-Now, to use this strategy to set a voting threshold you can add an optional parameter `minBalance` and define the minimum required balance which will give the user the **eligibility to vote** and **1 Voting Power**.
+Now, to use this strategy to set a voting threshold you can add an optional parameter `minBalance` and define the minimum required balance which will give the user the **eligibility to vote** and **1 Voting power**.
 The parameter value is set to 0 by default.&#x20;

 **Strategy setup:**